speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/about.md

-DSK, UDI, FDI, TD0, MGT, IMG, D40, D80, SAD, TRD, SCL and OPD disk images are supported when a disk interface is being emulated, including the integrated disk drives on +3, Pentagon or Scorpion machines as well as the +D, DISCiPLE, Opus Discovery, Beta 128 and Didaktik 80 interfaces.
+DSK, UDI, FDI, TD0, MGT, IMG, D40, D80, SAD, TRD, SCL and OPD disk images are supported when a disk interface is being emulated, including the integrated disk drives on +3, Pentagon or Scorpion machines as well as the +D, DISCiPLE, DivIDE, DivMMC, ZXMMC, Opus Discovery, Beta 128 and Didaktik 80 interfaces.
 DCK cartridge images are supported when emulating a Timex 2068 variant.
 Interface 2 ROM cartridges are also supported.

 Finally, there is also support for reading and writing the RZX input recording format.